 Physicians are held to high standards of professionalism.
-The medical learning environment should facilitate the acquisition of professional and collegial attitudes for effective, caring and compassionate health care.
-The development of these skills requires mutual respect between teachers and students, staff and students, and between fellow students.
+The medical learning environment must facilitate the acquisition of professional and collegial attitudes for effective, caring and compassionate health care.
+The development of these skills requires mutual respect between educators and students, staff and students, and between fellow students.
 Students encompass undergraduate, graduate, visiting, and postgraduate trainees.
-Those in authority are expected to role model these ideals of professionalism in their interactions with patients, patient family members, peers, staff and students.
-Mutual respect between individuals is one of the core values of the School of Medicine, and is the foundation for these interactions.
-Our values of integrity, trust, faith, hope and love can all be demonstrated through this respect.
-This respect can be expressed in many ways, but disrespectful, aggressive and harassing behavior is inappropriate.
-Prevention of these inappropriate behaviors will be an ongoing activity of the institution lead by the Assistant Vice President for Faculty Development.
+Those in authority are expected to role model professionalism in their interactions with patients, patient family members, peers, staff and students.
+Mutual respect between individuals is one of the core values of the School of Medicine and is the foundation for these interactions.
+Our values of kindness, engagement, empowerment and purpose can all be demonstrated through respectful collaboration.
+Respect can be expressed in many ways, but disrespectful, aggressive and harassing behavior is inappropriate.
+Prevention of these inappropriate behaviors is an ongoing aim that is the responsibility of the all educators, students, and staff.